juxor/afaq/markdown/secJ4.md

 human beings as things.
 The same can be said for the argument that social struggles within capitalism do more harm than good.
-It betrays a slave mentality unfitting for human beings (although fitting for those who desire to live of the backs of workers or desire to serve those who do).
+It betrays a slave mentality unfitting for human beings (although fitting for those who desire to live off the backs of workers or desire to serve those who do).

 Moreover, this kind of argument ignores a few key points.